petedejoy/documentation/v2/apache_airflow/tutorial/core-airflow-concepts.md

 ## Operators
 The atomic units of DAGs - while DAGs describe _how_ to run a workflow, `Operators` determine _what actually gets done._

-Operators describe single tasks in a workflow and can usually stand on their own, meaning they don't need to share resources with any other operators.
-They are so independent that they may even run on two completely different machines.
+Operators describe single tasks in a workflow and can usually stand on their own, meaning they don't need to share resources (or even a machine in some cases) with any other operators.

-Note: in general, if two operators need to share information (e.g. a filename or a small amount of data), you should consider combining them into a single operator.
+**Note:** In general, if two operators need to share information (e.g. a filename or a small amount of data), you should consider combining them into a single operator.

 Here are some common operators and the tasks they accomplish:

 * `BashOperator` - executes a bash command
 * `EmailOperator` - sends an email
 * `PythonOperator` - executes Python code

-See [here](https://github.com/astronomerio/pro-beta/wiki/Airflow-Operators) for more detailed descriptions of Airflow Operators and how to utilize them.

 ## Tasks
 Once an operator is instantiated, it is referred to as a `task`.
 The instantiation defines specific values when calling the abstract operator, and the parameterized task becomes a node in a DAG.
 Each task must have a `task_id` that serves as a unique identifier and an `owner`.